-Measuring instruments in industrial metrology aren’t “tools”: they’re the point where it’s decided whether a part meets the drawing and tolerances or becomes a hidden cost (rework, rejections, delays, and disputes with the OEM).
+Measuring instruments in industrial metrology are not just “tools”: they are the point where a machined part is confirmed as compliant with the drawing, tolerances and OEM requirements or becomes a hidden cost through rework, rejections, delays or disputes.

-- Less rework and fewer fit-up adjustments.
+- Rework and fit-up adjustments.

-- Fewer incoming rejections from the OEM.
+- Incoming rejections from the OEM.

-Measuring well isn’t enough: you need a stable manufacturing process, a dimensional control method, and documented metrological traceability.
-In critical parts, that stability depends largely on accuracy CNC.
+Measuring well is not enough.
+You need a stable manufacturing process, a defined inspection method, calibrated measuring instruments and documented metrological traceability.

 The importance of industrial metrology in pump and valve manufacturing